fluidity-money/9lives.so/README.md

 - [ ] UX improvements (shares are more visible, smart account behaviour)
 - [ ] Mainnet is supported as well.
 Mainnet has disclosure that funds are locked up until the election is over.
 - [ ] Achievements and portfolio page is supported.
+Some socialfi elements.
+    1. Users can choose their favourite achievements to display in a minified form next to their Meow Domain.
+    2. Meow domains is supported in the UI.
 - [ ] Collect payoff from the campaign ending in the frontend.
 - [ ] Custom fee collection and pool configuration supported (use beauty contest with fixed date, many outcomes if they want)
 - [ ] Anyone can create pools.
 Custom display of pools a la Ebay customisation.
 Tracking of people investing in specific campaigns and their outcomes for frontpage stack ranking feature.